codingk8/radiowild/README.md

 ## What it does

-##### Requirements were to build a POC for a solution allowing students to choose a background music :musical_keyboard: to play on the campus.
+##### Requirements were to build a POC for a solution allowing students to choose a background music :notes: to play on the campus.

 ##### Our idea was to suggest some music genres and allow people to vote.
 Then, according to the votes, the music genre chosen would be played.